Immigrant Waiver of Inadmissibility

 How to prove Extreme Hardship?

 In order to prove extreme hardship, an applicant must demonstrate hardship to a qualifying relative (US citizen, or legal permanent resident, spouse or parent) that is unusual and exceeds the suffering that would normally be expected as a result of inadmissibility.
 USCIS considers economic detriment; the uprooting of family and separation from friends; and emotional suffering caused by severing of family and community ties to be common results of inadmissibility.
-Extreme hardship is a difficult standard to satisfy; therefore, it is imperative that the hardship waiver be
+Extreme hardship is a difficult standard to satisfy; therefore, it is imperative that the hardship waiver be well-documented and carefully prepared.

 What is the process?